A HEMT-Based Cryogenic Charge Amplifier with sub-100 eVee Ionization Resolution for Massive Semiconductor Dark Matter Detectors: Performance with a CDMS Detector

-The 13.9, 17.8, 20.8, and 26.4 keV peaks are found at their expected locations, showing good linearity of the HEMT amplifier.
-The RMS resolution of the 59.5 keV peak is 420$\pm15$ $\text{eV}_{ee}$, very close to the resolution measured with the CDMS JFET amplifier (440 $\text{eV}_{ee}$ RMS) \cite{CDMSwHEMT}.
-The photopeak resolution is dominated by detector effects such as charge trapping \cite{trapping1,trapping2}, explaining why the resolution is the same for both fitting methods and both amplifiers.
+Fig.~\ref{fig:histoAm}({\it Left}) shows the resulting histogram of the gain-corrected data of Fig.~\ref{fig:ampVsFO}, calibrated to $\text{keV}_{ee}$ based on the location of the 59.5 keV photopeak.
+Photopeaks from lower energy $L$ X-rays are also visible at the correct locations, indicating good linearity over this recoil energy range.
+The RMS resolution of the 59.5 keV peak was 420$\pm15$ $\text{eV}_{ee}$, in agreement with the resolution measured with the CDMS JFET amplifier (440 $\text{eV}_{ee}$) \cite{CDMSwHEMT} coupled to the same detector during a separate cryogenic run.
+At these energies, the photopeak resolution is dominated by detector effects including the statistics of electron-hole pair creation and charge trapping \cite{trapping1,trapping2} and is not indicative of the baseline ionization resolution.

-The baseline RMS energy resolution was found by applying the pulse fitting routine to a large number of baseline noise traces.
-In this case, the pulse start time must be held constant to prevent the fit from always finding the pulse amplitude to be the maximum noise fluctuation, which would produce a shifted non-Gaussian amplitude distribution and an incorrect result.
-As shown in Fig.~\ref{fig:histoAm} ({\it Right}), the frequency domain optimal filter obtained an RMS resolution of $\sigma_E = 91\,\text{eV}_{ee}$, compared to $\sigma_E =130\pm1 \text{eV}_{ee}$ when using the time domain fit (not shown).
-The measured resolution is $\approx10$\% better than the predictions of Table \ref{table:opfilt}, possibly due to errors in the measured closed loop voltage gain or detector-related effects such as impact ionization \cite{impact}, demonstrating the importance of using radioactive sources for an unbiased calibration.
-To our knowledge, this is the best baseline energy resolution achieved with such massive detectors of $\approx$150 pF capacitance.
+The baseline RMS ionization resolution was found by applying the frequency domain optimal filter pulse fitting routine to a large number of noise traces in which no recoil events are present.
+Following standard practice, the pulse start time was held constant to prevent the fit from always identifying the maximum noise fluctuation as the pulse amplitude, which would produce a shifted non-Gaussian amplitude distribution and an incorrect result.
+The baseline ionization resolution is defined by the width of the resulting amplitude distribution.
+As shown in Fig.~\ref{fig:histoAm} ({\it Right}), the frequency domain optimal filter obtained an RMS resolution of $\sigma_E = 91\,\text{eV}_{ee}$, compared to $\sigma_E =130\,\text{eV}_{ee}$ when using the time domain fit (not shown).
+The measured resolution is $\approx$10\% better than the predictions of Eq.~\ref{eq:entot}, possibly due to errors in the estimated closed-loop gain used for the calculation (27 nV/eV$_{\text{ee}}$ predicted vs 30 nV/eV$_{\text{ee}}$ measured) or detector-related effects such as impact ionization \cite{impact}, demonstrating the importance of using radioactive sources for an unbiased calibration.
+To our knowledge, this is the best direct baseline ionization resolution achieved with such massive semiconductor detectors of $\approx$150 pF capacitance.